Over-Fade

 Also known as: too much fade, fade turning into a slice

-An over-fade is a controlled fade that curves more than intended, effectively crossing over into slice territory, usually because the face-to-path gap has widened beyond the golfer's normal, repeatable amount.
+An over-fade is a controlled fade that curves more than intended, effectively crossing over into slice territory, usually.
+This is because the face-to-path gap has widened beyond the golfer's normal, repeatable amount.

-An over-fade describes a golfer's usual, controlled fade curving noticeably more than intended, to the point that it starts to resemble (or become) a slice — a bigger, less predictable, distance-costing version of the golfer's normal, modest left-to-right shape.
+An over-fade describes a golfer's usual, controlled fade curving noticeably more than intended, to the point that it starts to resemble (or become) a slice.
+This means a bigger, less predictable, distance-costing version of the golfer's normal, modest left-to-right shape.
 Since a controlled fade already relies on a specific, repeatable face-to-path relationship (a face open relative to path by a controlled amount), an over-fade represents that relationship widening on a given swing rather than a completely different swing flaw appearing out of nowhere.

-Common causes include steepening the swing under extra effort or pressure (which can increase the out-to-in path component of the face-to-path relationship faster than the face angle compensates), fatigue affecting the consistency of how much the face stays open, or a golfer trying to "hold the face open more" to guarantee the fade shows up, which frequently overshoots into more curve than intended.
-Because a small, controlled fade and a much larger, costly slice sit on the same underlying spectrum, the practical difference often comes down to a few degrees of face-to-path gap and how consistently the golfer can reproduce that gap swing after swing.
+Common causes include steepening the swing under extra effort or pressure (which can increase the out-to-in path component of the face-to-path relationship faster than the face angle compensates), fatigue affecting the consistency of how much the face stays open, or a golfer trying to "hold the face open more" to make the fade more likely.
+This frequently overshoots into more curve than intended.
+Because a small, controlled fade and a much larger, costly slice sit on the same underlying spectrum, the practical difference often comes down to a few degrees of face-to-path gap and how reliably the golfer can reproduce that gap swing after swing.

-Addressing a tendency toward over-fading typically involves checking whether the out-to-in path component has crept up (rather than only the face angle), since path steepening under pressure is a common, often-overlooked contributor, and working on repeatable tempo and effort level so the fade amount stays consistent across a range of conditions rather than only in low-pressure practice settings.
+Addressing a tendency toward over-fading typically involves checking whether the out-to-in path component has crept up (rather than only the face angle), since path steepening under pressure is a common, often-overlooked contributor, and working on repeatable tempo and effort level.
+As a result, the fade amount stays consistent across a range of conditions rather than only in low-pressure practice settings.

 Example

-A player's reliable, gentle stock fade turns into a big, distance-costing slice on an approach shot hit under pressure — the same shot shape, but with the face-to-path gap widening well beyond its usual amount.
+A player's reliable, gentle stock fade turns into a big, distance-costing slice on an approach shot hit under pressure.
+This means the same shot shape.
+But with the face-to-path gap widening well beyond its usual amount.

 Why it matters

-Understanding an over-fade as a widening of the golfer's normal face-to-path relationship — rather than a brand-new problem — points toward consistency and pressure-management fixes rather than an unrelated technical overhaul.
+Understanding an over-fade as a widening of the golfer's normal face-to-path relationship.
+Instead of a brand-new problem.
+This means points toward consistency and pressure-management fixes rather than an unrelated technical overhaul.
 SwingVantage tracking curve amount and path steepness across swings can reveal whether path, face, or both are driving the widening under certain conditions.

 Related terms

-- Fade BiasA fade bias is a golfer's repeatable tendency to curve shots left-to-right (for a right-hander), which many better players prefer for its consistency and control even though it typically sacrifices some distance compared to a draw.
+- Fade BiasA fade bias is a golfer's repeatable tendency to curve shots left-to-right (for a right-hander).
+This many better players prefer for its consistency and control even though it typically sacrifices some distance compared to a draw.

 - Face-to-PathFace-to-path is the difference between face angle and club path at impact.
 It is the single number that determines how much, and which way, the ball curves.

-- Over the TopOver the top means the downswing starts by throwing the club outside the backswing plane, producing an out-to-in path that causes pulls, pull-slices, and loss of distance.
+- Over the TopOver the top means the downswing starts by throwing the club outside the backswing plane.
+This produces an out-to-in path that causes pulls, pull-slices, and loss of distance.

 Related guides & benchmarks